EDUMATH: Generating Standards-aligned Educational Math Word Problems: Error Analysis

 \section{Error Analysis}

 \paragraph{Common Error Types by Model} Using our Gemma 3 27B IT annotator's CoT, we can also compute the frequencies of the types of errors each model makes to highlight their relative strengths/weaknesses.
 We can look at the proportion of overall MaC errors based on solvability, accuracy, educational appropriateness, and standards alignment as well as the proportion of each specific error type made for each criteria individually based on the response options given to human annotators reported in Appendix \ref{EDUMATH:annotator_directions} (with the exception of solvability, which only has one response option).
 These frequencies are calculated by prompting Gemma 3 27B IT to identify the specific criteria failure and error type for that criteria in the Gemma 3 27B IT annotator's CoT (see Appendix \ref{EDUMATH:error_type_annotation_prompt} for the prompt used for this experiment).
+This experiment thus allows us to pinpoint the specific error that makes each MWP not MaC, which is a framework other related work has followed \cite{ariyarathne_elementary_2025, christ_mathwell_2024, jiao_automatic_2023}.
 We show results for this experiment in Tables \ref{tab:errors_by_criteria_EDUMATH}, \ref{tab:accuracy_classification_EDUMATH}, \ref{tab:appropriateness_classification_EDUMATH}, and \ref{tab:stand_align_classification_EDUMATH}.

 Failures in any of the four criteria are equally harmful to student learning because a failure in any area makes the question inappropriate to give to a student.
 As shown in Table \ref{tab:errors_by_criteria_EDUMATH}, overall models tend to avoid making solvability and educational appropriateness errors.
 The majority of errors for each model, therefore, are for accuracy and standards alignment, which are the more nuanced criteria.